OpenStickCommunity/Hardware/Trains Sim Racing Stuff/Wind Sim/README.md

 I play on an Xbox Series X and mainly play Forza Motorsport (2023).
 Outside of using a program like SimHub there are not many options for telemetry based accessories available for the Xbox.

-Found here are just the 3D print files, coming soon will be the custom code for the Pico W that will allow you to connect to Forza Motorsport (2023) and have the fans spin in accordance to the car speed.
+Found here are just the 3D print files and the code for a Pico W that will allow you to connect to Forza Motorsport (2023) and have the fans spin in accordance to the car speed.

+There is currently no custom board for this but I will have one added when I have some time to make it up.

 While some inspiration was taken from various paid models that I saw online, all measurements were taken by myself and the 3D models created from scratch in Fusion360.